 I love experimenting in the kitchen, but always with a goal or a lesson in mind.
 I love to find concrete examples to illustrate a baking lesson, like the effect of cooking temperature on a batch of marmalade or what too much baking soda will actually do to a cake.
 I am clearly very much a scientist at heart.
 On this website, I want to share great recipes, but also the whys and the hows of baking.

 I may have chosen a different path than the typical chemist, but I feel it’s the right one.
 I haven’t completely abandoned my background: I apply my knowledge and skills in science every day when I am testing/analyzing recipes.
 My OXO scale, my pink Thermapen and my KitchenAid stand mixer are probably my most prized kitchen tools, along with my kitchen notebook filled to the brim with scribbles and tidbits.

 Today I work in Montreal as a recipe developer, a cookbook tester, as well as a food stylist and food photographer.
-Please visit my portfolio to see some of my work!
+Please visit my press page to find the online and print publications where I've contributed and shared my baking expertise, and be sure to check out my portfolio to see some of my work!